Choose the best Santa Maria domestic violence attorney

 So, give me a call today at 805-688-9217 so you have the best chance of avoiding the stigma of domestic violence charges and start feeling less anxious, more hopeful, and more in control.

 - How do you not go to jail for domestic violence in California?

 - The best thing people that have been charged with DV, that means arrested by the officer, and DA has filed charges, is abide by any court order that bars contact with the protected party.
 I regularly see people wrongly charged with DV type offenses, but then violate the terms of a stay away order.
 It is much harder to defend against a violation of a court order.

 - If you have been charged with domestic violence in Santa Maria California, the best thing to do is contact me as soon as possible.
 Since you are reading this, I know you care about your future.
 However, you also don’t want to be pressured.
 It’s stressful enough to be charged with a crime let alone feel sold to.
-That’s exactly why I offer a free 30-minute no-obligation no-stress consultation to show you how it all works.
+That’s exactly why I offer a free call to best help you.

 - What qualifies as domestic violence in CA?

 - Domestic battery (a common form of domestic violence) is when someone commits battery against a current and former spouse or cohabitant, or parent to your children.
 It can even be with a mother or father, brother or sister.
 The laws in California regarding domestic battery are found in Penal Code 243(e)(1).
 Battery, according to Penal Code 242 is “... any willful and unlawful use of force or violence upon the person of another.”
 An example of battery would be striking another person using their hand not in self-defense, and no “traumatic condition” ie an injury, cut, bruise, redness on skin.
 If you are convicted of domestic battery, it is a misdemeanor.